WinterSnowfall/tracestats/README.md

 # tracestats

-A basic apitrace trace parser and interpreter, covering APIs from d3d8 to d3d11, which exports statistics to a JSON file.
+A humble apitrace trace parser and API call stats exporter, covering APIs from d3d8 to d3d11, with an included web app/search engine.
+It collects statistical data from apitrace files, which it then exports in JSON format.
+The JSON files can in turn be uploaded to the included web app/search engine and queried from a consolidated database.

 ### How to use